 Some drivers think it saves money by just leaving their winter tires on all year; however, we find this typically ends up costing our customers more money in the long run.
 Winter tires contain a more flexible rubber compound than a summer tire, allowing for increased traction on snow and ice.
 This more supple compound makes the tire best suited to operate in temperatures under 45 degrees Fahrenheit.
 Running a winter tire in the summer heat will cause the tire to break down and wear out much more quickly.
 Even though it only snows a few months a year in Utah, winter tires can benefit users through added traction, safety, and reliability.
 Stop by Victor’s Tires and Custom Wheels, and we’ll help you find the seasonal tire that is perfect for your vehicle.

 Even though Victor’s Tires and Custom Wheels offers some of the best pricing on tires in Salt Lake City and the surrounding area, we know tires aren’t cheap, and you always seem to need them at the most financially inopportune time.
-Because new tires can be a financial burden, we offer two financing options, through Snap and Progressive, to help ease the unexpected strain.
+Because new tires can be a financial burden, we offer financing options, through SNAP Finance.
+As well as a lease-to-own option through Progressive Leasing, to help ease the unexpected strain.
 It only takes a couple of minutes to fill out a simple application in the store or online, and approval is instantaneous.
 Whether you want to pay in installments or have another payment option available to you, our financing partners will help get you back on the road quickly and painlessly.